-As a website on social interactions, I found it particularly interesting when he talked about “reservoir of trust”.
+As a website on social interactions, I found it particularly interesting when he talked about the “reservoir of trust”.

-Howard says that during the years, with exceptional employee benefits and respect, he had earned “points” with his employees he could now use in the difficult times.
+Howard says that during the years, with exceptional employee benefits and respect, he had earned “points” with his employees he could now use in difficult times.

 This is basically the same principle of The Social Exchange Theory applied over time.

 And he’s right, “deposits” do apply over time as well.

 Did Starbucks Need Differentiation?